Header

 At the time I did not have access to a key to Tasgius and Ocytus (I had got it that far using Mike Hackston's keys) but after some correspondence with Mike he provided a key to the two genera, though I can't find that on his new website (but I can now find the German key which I think might be the one he used as a basis).
 Using his key I identified my specimen as Tasgius ater, though I noted in my correspondence that I had struggled to be sure if I was seeing two sizes of pronotum puncture - there was variation in size but this seemed to be more clinal than two clear size classses.
 Also, although some punctures were clearly separated from one another by more than the diameter of the puncture, this didn’t seem to be the case across the entire pronotum.
 My mind was made up by a comment that ater was the only member of the genus having epimera of the pronotum and this, I thought, had epimera.

-I didn't retain a specimen and my photos are not clear enough to see the detail I saw under the microscope at the time, and I have to say that looking back I wonder if I might possibly have made an error.
-Perhaps not, but there are photos of Tasgius ater online that show larger more spaced punctures on the pronotum than are evident in my photos.
-On the other hand there are other photos at least purporting to show Tasgius ater where the pronotum looks extremely similar to how it does in my photos.
-As for the epimera, I wonder if I correctly understood exactly what that meant at the time, because I'm not sure I do now!
-I would like another chance to compare another ater with one of the other Tasgius.
+I didn't retain a specimen and my photos are not clear enough to see the detail I saw under the microscope at the time, and looking back I wondered if I might possibly have made an error.
+My concern was partly influenced by finding photos of Tasgius ater online that show larger more spaced punctures on the pronotum than are evident in my photos.
+On the other hand there were other photos at least purporting to show Tasgius ater where the pronotum looks extremely similar to how it does in my photos.
+I concluded that it might be better to consider this record unproven, at least until I obtained more experience of ater.

 Tasgius melanarius Tasgius melanarius Tasgius melanarius Tasgius melanarius